 - Use of a multi-modality postoperative pain regimen.

-The purpose of expansion is to create a footprint and shape for the final implant.
-A postoperative plan as to the various restrictions are given to each patient prior to surgery.
+The purpose of the expansion is to create a footprint and shape for the final implant.
+A postoperative plan as to the various restrictions is given to each patient prior to surgery.

-How does radiation and chemotherapy affect my reconstruction?
+How do radiation and chemotherapy affect my breast reconstruction?

 Will I have a tissue expander or implant?